 Teej Jewell manager

-Teej is Sue’s son, and has been brought up surrounded by animals.
+Teej is Sue's son, and has been brought up surrounded by animals.
 He has a lot of experience with the rescue side and also the farming side.
-Fresh back from uni, Teej is look forward to runni9ng the team for the up and coming season.
+They have been in partnership since 2013, and he is definitely the practical one!
+Teej is responsible for the beautiful conversion of our former chicken house into Chy Yar, our lovely 3 bedroom cottage.

-If you have any questions about the animals here or we can enhance your stay in anyway, please do see us, either at the Farmhouse or out and about on the feed rounds.
+If you have any questions about the animals here or we can enhance your stay in anyway, please do see us, either at the Chalet or out and about on the feed rounds.

 The original barns have been tastefully converted to provide you with holiday accommodation, using natural materials such as old pine, local stone and slate.
 This adds to the wonderful atmosphere.
 Great care has been taken to provide accommodation that is both comfortable and full of character with decor and furnishings that are predominately antique and country.
 The cottages have double glazed windows, exposed beams and stained glass.We are great believers in conservation and have embarked on a long term improvement project on the property, including the planting of broadleaf woodland and hedges.